jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 ### Breadcrumbs
 Okay this part was a little more intensive to implement and required a little bit of bashing my head against my keyboard to figure out.

-The idea was that every time a user entered a search, their query would show up, and they could see their path to a narrower scope from left to right.
-Additionally, the user should be able to click on previous breadcrumbs (or 'tags' as Adam and I called them) to revert their search scope to a previous state.

 It started out well enough.
 I created a new variable called `tagContainer` to append the `tags`, which were `span` elements.
 I didn't want the DOM freaking out if the user clicked the most recent tag, so I gave it a differentiating class `is-active`.
 ```javascript